Giacomo Puccini

 Overview

 Three thrilling leading ladies trade off as the volatile diva Floria Tosca.
 First, soprano Aleksandra Kurzak reprises her riveting portrayal of the title role, starring alongside tenor SeokJong Baek as her revolutionary lover, Cavaradossi, and baritone George Gagnidze as the sadistic chief of police Scarpia.
 Later in the season, the extraordinary Lise Davidsen sings Tosca for her first time at the Met, alongside tenor Freddie De Tommaso in his eagerly anticipated company debut and powerhouse baritone Quinn Kelsey.
 And in the winter, soprano Sondra Radvanovsky and tenor Brian Jagde reunite following their acclaimed 2021 performances of the lead pair, joining forces with legendary bass-baritone Bryn Terfel, who returns to the Met after more than a decade.
-Maestro Xian Zhang conducts.
+Maestro Xian Zhang and Music Director Yannick Nézet-Séguin trade off on the podium.

 Please note that video cameras will be in operation during the Nov 19 and Nov 23 performances as part of the Met’s Live in HD series of cinema transmissions.